Herb Brown

-Herbert Brown (born March 14, 1936) is an American basketball coach and the brother of Hall of Fame coach Larry Brown.
+Herbert Michael Brown (born March 14, 1936) is an American basketball coach and the brother of Hall of Fame coach Larry Brown.
 He is the former head coach of the Detroit Pistons (1976–78).

 Career

 Brown succeeded Ray Scott when he was promoted from assistant to head coach of a Detroit Pistons team that was at 17–25 on January 26, 1976.
 The 39-year-old Brown went 19–21 in his first season with the Pistons who won 10 of their last 11 games of the regular season.
 He then guided the team into the second round of the NBA playoffs where the Pistons lost to Golden State, four games to two.

 The following season, the Pistons went 44–38 under Brown, before losing in the first round of the playoffs to the Golden State Warriors.